jezzaayt/UpdateInsight/readme.md

 - **Real-Time Notifications**: Display changes using `Notyf` notifications in a user-friendly way.
 - **AJAX Updates**: Avoid page reloads when checking for updates, improving the user experience.
 - **Persistance Local Storage**: User changes on order of groupings or if toggle of groupings is showing is local to the machine.
-- **Flexible Grouping and Item Organization**: Easily reorder both groups and their contained items to suit your preferences.
+- **Flexible Grouping and Item Organization**: Easily reorder of their groups to suit your preferences.

 ## Prerequisites